-Recent Forums that were video-recorded are available below.
-Starting in 2017, each of our Forums and other events will be video-recorded and loaded onto our website shortly thereafter.
-Additional Further Reading and Web-Based Resources on each Forum topic will also be added on this page.
-Check back often.
+Recent Forums and other CGS-MN sponsored events that were video-recorded are available below.
+Additional Further Reading and Web-Based Resources on each Forum topic will also be added to this page.

 THURSDAY, JUNE 15, 2017, 6:00 PM